 Guidelines train the eye to see the relationship between letters.
 They also train the hand and arm to move in a way consistent with the script.
 We work with horizontal and vertical lines at the same time.
-Refer to the image below as you continue to read.

 Horizontal Lines keep the varying heights of pieces of the letters consistent.
 The baseline and the x-height contain the body height of the lowercase letters.
 The ascender line is above the x-height.
 It shows how tall to make ascending strokes for letters like b and h.
 Below the baseline is the descender line.
 It shows us how long to make descending loops and stems for letters like p and g.

 The Vertical Lines are sometimes called the main slant or slant lines.
 We use them to keep the letters all leaning at the same rate.
 This set of guidelines can range from being completely vertical to being slanted to the right by as much as 55 degrees.